highest mountain peak in india

 • Southwest Face: The route taken by the 1955 British expedition remains one of the most popular and challenging routes to the summit.
 It involves steep ice and rock climbing, with significant exposure to avalanches.

 • Northeast Ridge: The route pioneered by the Japanese team in 1973 is another well-known path to the summit.
-This route is less technically demanding but still requires advanced climbing skills and acclimatization to high altitudes.
+This route is less technically demanding but requires advanced climbing skills and acclimatization to high altitudes.

 Technical Difficulties

-• Weather Conditions: The weather on Kanchenjunga is highly unpredictable, with sudden storms and high winds being common.
+• Weather Conditions: The weather in Kanchenjunga is highly unpredictable, with sudden storms and high winds being common.
 Climbers must be prepared for rapid changes in weather conditions and have contingency plans in place.

 4. Conservation and Ethical Climbing